What is Trichotillomania?

 What to expect during the treatment?

-Be prepared to examine all the elements in great detail.
+Be prepared to examine all these elements in great detail.
 You will even talk about what you do with the hair after you pull.
-This is a very embarrassing part of the treatment to many people, but if your therapist specializes in the treatment of trichotillomania, she or he sees this as just yet another symptom of this disorder and nothing to be ashamed of.
-While some people discard the hair, others may play with it, feel it between their fingers, examine it, bite it, put it into piles, or even eat it.
+This is a very embarrassing part of the treatment to many people, but if your therapist specializes in the treatment of trichotillomania, she or he sees this as just another symptom of this disorder and nothing to be ashamed of.
+While some people discard the hair, others may play with it, feel it between their fingers, examine it, bite it, sort it into piles, or even eat it.

 2. You and your therapist will carefully examine your self-monitoring records and identify which of your triggers are the most powerful.
 Those are the triggers that you will address in treatment.